 C.E.O. & Managing Partner

 Mr. Rogers is the founder of Gen2, LLC.
 He has over 40 years of experience in the oil and gas industry and has been the President and owner of three oil and gas companies with holdings in seven states, interest in over 200 producing oil and gas wells and an acreage position of nearly 70, 000 acres.
 He has a long track record of raising capital and starting and managing successful companies.
 One of Mr. Rogers’ companies was among the first to develop the prolific Fayetteville shale gas field.
 Due to techniques used in this unconventional shale development, he commenced work on environmentally safe drilling and completion methodologies.
-He, along with Mr. Weinhold and Dr. Plischka are awaiting a patent to improve the environmental profile of a series of fracing and completion fluids.
+He, along with Mr. Weinhold and Dr. Plischka have received a patent to improve the environmental profile of a series of fracking and completion fluids.
 Mr. Rogers has a background in engineering with a focus on technological development, project analysis and project development.
 He holds a BS in Industrial Engineering with Doctorate work in Bio-environmental engineering from Kansas State University.

 C.C.O. & Managing Partner